ubc-library-rc/gis-spatial-stories/content/static-maps.md

 If you have a substantial amount of time, you can create elaborate, aesthetic maps using both a GIS and illustration software.
-The following map was made by the workshop author, Lily Demet, for UBC Disaster Resilience Research Network Report.
+The following map was made by the workshop author, Lily Demet, for the UBC Disaster Resilience Research Network Report.
 <img src="./reference/choropleth-example-lilydemet.png" style="width:100%">

 <br>